bognar-dev/bognar.dev/README.md

 I chose to use raw SQL to query the data, which helps me being future proof in case I want to migrate the service to a different stack.

-The Backend layer is protected by middleware and uses JWT token instead of cookie storage to autorise users.
+The Backend layer is protected by middleware and uses JWT token instead of cookie storage to authorize users.